OpenAgricultureFoundation/openag-device-software/docs/recipe.md

 ## Hardware Agnostic
 Therefore, recipes must be hardware agnostic and speak the language of climate.
-A more appropriate device command would be `set the temperature to 20 celcius until hearing otherwise`.
+A more appropriate device command would be `set the temperature to 20 celsius until hearing otherwise`.
 As cost is a constraint for many devices, having a physical sensor for every actuator is not always pragmatic, however much can be reasoned about an actuators influence on the environment it is actuating